skrey/yellow-extensions/search/README.md

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 You can use a [custom navigation](https://developers.datenstrom.se/help/yellow-templates#custom-navigation), open file `system/config/config.ini` and change `Navigation: navigation-search`.
 To show a search field add a `[search]` shortcut to a page.
 You can also add a link to the search somewhere on your website.
 See example below.

+## How to configure a search?

+The following settings can be configured in file `system/config/config.ini`:

+`SearchLocation` = search location
+`SearchPaginationLimit` = number of entries to show per page
+`SearchPageLength` = maximum page length to show

 ## Example

 Footer snippet with search page: